 - The staff folds under unreasonable demands of Moral Guardians (bonus points if they didn't bother researching the show) which can enrage fans no matter how small the changes to the show are.

-- The show gains enough star-power to sell by itself and/or the creator becomes a house-hold name, which may led to the writers ignoring their editors and higher-ups out of the assumption that the work will be a hit even when the fans say otherwise.
+- The show gains enough star-power to sell by itself and/or the creator becomes a house-hold name, which may led to the writers ignoring their editors and higher-ups out of the assumption that the work will be a hit even when viewers say otherwise.

 - The writers start fighting with each other over whose canon is better while forgetting to make stories worth watching.

-- An Ascended Fanboy becomes the writer/director/producer.
+- A Promoted Fanboy becomes the writer/director/producer.
 As a result, the show in question may become susceptible to personal overindulgences in Mythology Gags, Internal Homage, excessive Shout-Out, Actor Allusion, Fan Wank and other sorts of love letters to the show.
 This tends to happen with long running or multigenerational franchises.